I am a stay-at-home mom to two wonderful children who keep me very busy. I love technology, gardening, cooking, and personal finance.

 I took my son home and gave him some Benadryl to help reduce any allergic reaction he may have.
 I also hoped that it would help bring the swelling down.
-My son is 5 years old, so I gave him the amount of medicine that it said to give him on the bottle.
+My son is five years old, so I gave him the amount of medicine that it said to give him on the bottle.

 The Benadryl did not bring the swelling down.
 His finger was still swollen and itchy (from the skin stretching because of the swelling).
-I remembered that I had a Benadryl stick so I rubbed it on his finger until it was wet.
+I remembered that I had a Benadryl stick, so I rubbed it on his finger until it was wet.
 My son told me that his finger hurt more right after I used the Benadryl stick on his finger.
 I think it was because the stick was rubbing on his irritated skin.

 He seemed to be OK, so I put him to bed.
 In the morning, his finger was still swollen.
 The swelling didn't go down at all.
-Then, he let me know that his finger hurt and his arm began to hurt too.
+Then, he let me know that his finger hurt, and his arm began to hurt too.

 I started to worry, since he has so many allergies, that he may be having a full-scale allergic reaction.
 I gave him some children's Advil to calm the pain down.
 Since it was his last day of school, and he only had a half day, I sent him to school.

 I called the nurse at our pediatrician's office to get some advice.
-The nurse told me to give him Benadryl and watch it, but since he has severe allergies, that I should also bring him in to see the doctor.
+The nurse told me to give him Benadryl and watch it, but since he has severe allergies, I should also bring him in to see the doctor.

 That afternoon, I brought my son into the pediatrician's office.
-Since his fingers were so swollen and he has severe allergies, she gave him a prescription for steroids.
+Since his fingers were so swollen and he had severe allergies, she gave him a prescription for steroids.
 He was supposed to take it twice a day for three days.

 I gave him the two doses the first day and put him to bed.
 The next morning, he woke up and showed me his fingers.
-The swelling had gone down drastically and his fingers were almost back to normal.
+The swelling had gone down drastically, and his fingers were almost back to normal.

 The doctor had also told him to put his hands on his head or somewhere above his head every once in a while to help drain the hands to bring down the swelling.